Kleist Sykes: The Campaign against Abushiri bin Harith and Chief Mkwawa 1889

 Kleist and Aziz Ali were good friends and got on well together.
 They were the African elite, the cultured townsmen of Dar es Salaam.
-Aziz Ali had many wives and he therefore sired many children.
-Among all his children only two came to be prominent – Dossa Aziz and Hamza Aziz.
-Dossa was among the 17 founders of TANU and one of the financiers of the party.
-Hamza, his young brother, came to serve as Inspector-General of Police after independence.

-Hamza and my young brother Abbas came to be great friends, calling each other by pet names.
-Hamza was "Nat King Cole" and Abbas was "Spencer Tracey".
-Hamza used to sing songs by Nat King Cole and Abbas was a great admirer of the American actor Spencer Tracey.
-Hamza was to marry into a prominent family in Kilimanjaro; he tied the knot with the daughter of Chief Abdiel Shangali of Machame.
-Chief Shangali and Kidaha Makwaia were the first African members of the Legislative Council having been nominated in 1945 by Governor Edward Twining.

 As indicated earlier Kleist Sykes was a chain smoker who loved his coffee.
-He would sit outside his house with his friends and order endless cups of coffee when coffee was sold by vendors making the rounds in Dar es Salaaam.
+He would sit outside his house with his friends and order endless cups of coffee as it was sold by vendors making the rounds in Dar es Salaam.
 When he died of bronchitis on 23 May 1949 Dar es Salaam had never seen such a well-attended funeral.

 Kleist Sykes had left his mark on the history of Dar es Salaam.
 He had founded the African Association which had propelled Africans into politics and he had also founded Al Jamiatul Islamiyya fi Tanganyika, the Muslim organisation which not only stood up against the threat of Christian missionaries, but laid the foundation for future organisation of Muslims as a political entity.

-Kleist Sykes had also initiated a plan to built a school for Muslim children of Dar es Salaam so that Muslim children could get education without the fear of being converted to Christianity were they to be enrolled in missionary schools.
+Kleist Sykes had also initiated a plan to build a school for Muslim children of Dar es Salaam so that Muslim children could get education without the fear of being converted to Christianity were they to be enrolled in missionary schools.
 He organized Muslims to contribute money for the school and this they did with relish.

-When the Aga Khan came to Tanganyika in 1936 and was told of this project he donated money and the school was built.
-My father was in the Maulid Committee which organized celebrations to mark the birth of The Prophet Muhammad.
-He remained a member of the committee until when he passed away.

 Kleist Sykes also served on the Dar es Salaam Municipal Council, the second African to do so in colonial Tanganyika.
 He successfully ventured into business which was the monopoly and domain of Asians.
 He joined the Chamber of Commerce and was probably the first African to do so.
 The Chamber of Commerce was an important power lobby of the Asian business class.
 He did more than his share in the political development of Africans of Tanganyika.
-The death of Kleist Sykes signalled the end of an era and the emerging of a new one.
+The death of Kleist Sykes signaled the end of an era and the emerging of a new one.